unixpariah/ssb/README.md

-# ssb - Simple and hacky status bar
+# ssb - Simple status bar

 Ssb is a simple status bar for wayland written in rust.